GoTeamEpsilon/OpenEMR-Cloud/README.md

 ## 📁 Network File System

-OpenEMR stores patient documents and site-specific data on disk.
-Setting up a network file system to store these files will provide an access mechanism for each server.
+**Provide a network file system to store patient documents and site configuration across systems**

 1. In the AWS Management Console, click **Services** and then choose **EFS**.
 2. Click **Create file system**.